 Born on this day in 1922: Frances Ethel Gumm

-The text on the back of the photos begin with this paragraph (excepting the second one):
+The text on the back of the photos begins with this paragraph (excepting the second one):

 SWEET SIXTEEN IN HOLLYWOOD . . .
 At sixteen, the age when girls all over the country are considered just emerging from childhood, Judy Garland faces the possibility of becoming the only living girl to be as famous as Snow White.
 For Judy, just sixteen on June 10, 1949, has completed the role of Dorothy in “The Wizard of Oz”.
 It is the most famous fiction heroine in the world.
 Now, let’s look at a pictorial life story of the little girl.